-‘RHOA’ Star Nene Leakes And Husband Gregg Reportedly Thinking Of Divorce
+‘RHOA’ Star NeNe Leakes And Husband Gregg Reportedly Thinking Of Divorce

-The longtime marriage of NeNe and Gregg Leakes is currently on rocky ground.
+NeNe Leakes’ marriage to her husband, Gregg, is currently on rocky ground.

-Their appearance on the Real Housewives of Atlanta reunion Sunday revealed the tenuous state of their relationship, with some of their current issues stemming from Gregg’s fight against stage 3 colon cancer, reports The Blast.
+Their appearance on the Real Housewives of Atlanta reunion this Sunday revealed the tenuous state of their relationship, with some of their current issues stemming from Gregg’s fight against stage 3 colon cancer, reports The Blast.

 “It would be easy to make a decision about divorcing Gregg if he didn’t have cancer.
 I don’t want to live my life unhappy,” NeNe said.